FRBNY-DSGE/DSGE.jl/docs/src/irf.md

 ```

 ## DSGE Impulse Responses
-There are two categories of impulse responses for DSGEs provided by DSGE.jl*.
+There are two categories of impulse responses for DSGEs provided by DSGE.jl.
 It is easy to distinguish them by examining the state space form of a DSGE model (see [Solving](@ref solving-dsge-doc)):
 ```math
 \begin{align*}